PlasmaStark/salix/src/contents/chronicles/2024-10-09-piracy-shield.md

 They teamed up with a legal partner: enter [_Studio Previti_](https://www.previti.it/) ("Studio Previti Associazione Professionale"), a large Rome-based law firm founded by Cesare Previti, former politician, convicted in 2006 for judicial corruption and permanently disqualified from holding public office and practice law.
 The law firm is now run by his son.

 Their strategy?
-They planned to construct their own Death Star, a superweapon to annihilate all pirate websites from the web.
+They planned to construct their own Death Star, a super-weapon to annihilate all pirate websites from the web.
 Well, the Italian web, at least.

 ![Plans for Piracy Shield](/images/chronicles//2025-shield-plans.webp)